 Livestock Guardian Dogs are a very specialised type of animal that has been bred to protect a flock or herd from predators.
-These dogs’ posses a skill set that allow them to act independently and fend off any possible attack on one of the group.
+These dogs’ possess a skill set that allow them to act independently and fend off any possible attack on one of the group.
 There are quite a few breeds of dog that make great Livestock Guardian Dogs and most of them are very old breeds since this was one of the first things next to hunting that dogs were bred to do.

 Some great examples of breeds in this category include the Great Pyrenees, Kuvasz, Komondor, Tatra and Maremma.
 These Livestock Guarding Dogs do one thing well, protect their herd.